yaorong0921/driver-gaze-yolov5/README.md

 ## Overview
 The code for saliency metrics is based on: https://github.com/tarunsharma1/saliency_metrics/blob/master/salience_metrics.py
-The code vor the convolutional LSTM is based on: https://github.com/yaorong0921/Driver-Intention-Prediction/blob/master/models/convolution_lstm.py
+The code for the convolutional LSTM is based on: https://github.com/yaorong0921/Driver-Intention-Prediction/blob/master/models/convolution_lstm.py
 The code for extracting YOLOv5 features is based on:  https://github.com/ultralytics/yolov5 (Release 5.0).

 ### Training and Testing